-If operation within 3 meters (10 feet) of any power lines cannot be avoided, the power utility must be notified and the power lines must be de-energized and grounded before performing any work.
+This crane is not designed or equipped for use within 10 feet (3 meters) of energized power lines [Refer to 29CFR1926.1410 Table A].
+If operation within 10 feet (3 meters) of any power lines cannot be avoided, the power utility must be notified and the power lines must be deenergized and grounded before performing any work.